-The following table sets forth certain information relating to our directors and executive officers as of the date of this prospectus.
+The following table sets forth information regarding our directors and executive officers as of the date of this annual report.

-Name Age Position/Title Xiaopeng He 42 Co-founder, Chairman and Chief Executive Officer Heng Xia 36 Co-founder, Director and President Hongdi Brian Gu 47 Vice Chairman and President Tao He 34 Co-founder, Director and Senior Vice President Jun Chen 47 Director Qin Liu 47 Independent Director Ji-Xun Foo 52 Independent Director Fei Yang 62 Independent Director Donghao Yang 48 Independent Director Qinghong Liao 45 Chief Human Resources Officer and Vice President of Sales and Services Hsuehching Lu 56 Vice President of Finance and Accounting Xinzhou Wu 44 Vice President of Autonomous Driving Yu Ji 40 Vice President of Internet Jihan Xu 69 Vice President of Automotive Research and Development Ping Jiang 64 Vice President of Manufacturing Minghui Liu 52 Vice President of Powertrain
+Name Age Position/Title Xiaopeng He 43 Co-founder, Chairman and Chief Executive Officer Heng Xia 37 Co-founder, Director and President Hongdi Brian Gu 48 Vice Chairman and President Tao He 35 Co-founder, Director and Senior Vice President Jun Chen 47 Director Qin Liu 48 Independent Director Ji-Xun Foo 52 Independent Director Fei Yang 63 Independent Director Donghao Yang 49 Independent Director Qinghong Liao 46 Chief Human Resources Officer and Vice President of Sales and Services Hsueh-Ching Lu 57 Vice President of Finance and Accounting Xinzhou Wu 45 Vice President of Autonomous Driving Yu Ji 41 Vice President of Internet Jack Han Xu 70 Vice President of Automotive Research and Development Ping Jiang 65 Vice President of Manufacturing Minghui Liu 53 Vice President of Powertrain

 Xiaopeng He is our co-founder and has served as our chairman and chief executive officer since August 2017.
-Prior to joining our company, Mr. He served at Alibaba Group, a public company listed on the NYSE (symbol: BABA) and the HKEx (stock code: 9988), from June 2014 to August 2017, including serving as the president of Alibaba mobile business group, chairman of Alibaba Games and president of Tudou.com.
-In 2004, Mr. He co-founded UCWeb Inc., and served as the president of production from 2004 to 2014.
+Prior to serving as our chairman and chief executive officer, Mr. He served at Alibaba Group, a public company listed on the NYSE (symbol: BABA) and the HKEx (stock code: 9988), from June 2014 to August 2017, including serving as the president of Alibaba mobile business group, chairman of Alibaba Games and president of Tudou.com.
+In 2004, Mr. He co-founded UCWeb Inc., and served as the president of production from January 2005 to June 2014.
 In June 2014, UCWeb Inc. was acquired by Alibaba Group.
 Mr. He received his bachelor's degree in computer science from South China University of Technology in 1999.

 Heng Xia is our co-founder and has served as our director and president since January 2015.
-Prior to founding our company, Mr. Xia worked at the research and development center of Guangzhou Automobile Group Co., Ltd., or GAC, a China-based automotive manufacturing company listed on the HKEx (stock code: 2238) from 2008 to 2015, where he was responsible for the development of control systems for NEVs and smart vehicles.
+Prior to founding our company, Mr. Xia worked at the research and development center of Guangzhou Automobile Group Co., Ltd., or GAC, a China-based automotive manufacturing company listed on the HKEx (stock code: 2238) from 2008 to 2014, where he was responsible for the development of control systems for NEVs and smart vehicles.
 Mr. Xia received his master's degree in mechanical engineering and bachelor's degree in automotive engineering from Tsinghua University in 2008 and 2006, respectively.

 Hongdi Brian Gu has served as our vice chairman and president since March 2018.
 Prior to joining our company, Dr. Gu worked at J.P.
-Morgan Chase from 2004 to 2018 and served as the managing director and chairman of J.P.
+Morgan Chase from 2004 to 2018 and held positions including managing director and chairman of J.P.
 Morgan Chase Asia Pacific Investment Bank.
 Dr. Gu received a Ph.D. in biochemistry from the University of Washington in 1997, a master's degree in business administration from Yale University in 1999, and a bachelor's degree in chemistry from the University of Oregon in 1993.

-Tao He is our co-founder and has served as our director and senior vice president since January 2015.
+Tao He is our co-founder, director and senior vice president.
+Mr. He joined our company as our senior vice president in January 2015 and was appointed as our director in March 2020.
 Prior to founding our company, Mr. He worked at the research and development center of GAC from 2011 to 2015, where he built an autonomous driving team, and he was responsible for the development of new energy control systems and involved in the development of GAC's first model of NEV.
-Mr. He received his master's and bachelor's degrees in automotive engineering from Tsinghua University in 2010 and 2008, respectively.
+Mr. He received his master's degree in power engineering and engineering thermophysics from Tsinghua University in 2011, and his bachelor's degree in automotive engineering from Tsinghua University in 2008.